You have a pile of English grammar books that you don’t read (and you feel bad about that!).

 4. Pyjamas and tea can help you learn

 We know that speaking is important for learning, but it’s also important to feel comfortable.

 Where do you practice speaking English?
 Who are you with?
-The answers to these 2 questions are important.
+The answers to these two questions are important.

-Practicing in a pleasant cafe, or at home in your slippers with someone you feel comfortable will help you improve your English much quicker.
+Practising in a pleasant café or at home in your slippers with someone you feel comfortable will help you improve your English much quicker.